vanxioussss/TMDB/README.md

   future-proof and team-friendly.

   **Single Activity with Navigation Compose** \
-  The app uses a single-activity architecture, with each feature represented by a Fragment.
+  The app uses a single-activity architecture, with each feature separated into submodules.
 This centralizes navigation and simplifies lifecycle handling across screens.

 - 🗄️**Cache Validation Strategy**: